Agriculture in Kombola

 Five women open a Mpesa shop for mobile payments

-Five young women are going to open an Mpesa shop: popular shops in Kenya where people go for mobile payments based on SMS.
+Five young women opened an Mpesa shop: popular shops in Kenya where people go for mobile payments based on SMS.
 The country has thousands of those shops, where household appliances and electronics are often sold as well.
 The five girls have organized themselves in an entrepreneurial group and opened their first store in Isiolo.
 Much of the profit will be reinvested.
 The plan is to open, in 2023, new stores in Merti and after that in Garba-Tula.
 More about Mpesa: www.safaricom.co.ke